How to Optimize Slack for Remote Work

 Using Mentions (aka @s)

 Slack gives you the ability to leverage mentions to send explicit notifications to different individuals or groups.
-Mentions allow users to:
+Mentions allow users to receive status updates:

 - @[name] to get the attention of a specific person

 - @[team] to get the attention of everyone associated with a specific team

 - @here to get the attention of everyone online within a specific channel